 In capability inversions, those who have the highest levels of formal organizational authority might also have relatively low capacity for understanding how to apply resources to serve the common purpose, while those who have lesser levels of formal authority might have superior capacity for understanding how to apply resources in service of that purpose.

 When a Less-Capable Leader (LCL) openly acknowledges his or her own limitations, a very effective solution is available.
 Open acknowledgement enables the LCL to play a strong leadership role by designating a small group of expert advisers.
 Relying on the subject matter expertise of this advisory group, the LCL can consult the experts while still retaining responsibility for any necessary decisions.
-In matters that require breadth of knowledge of the subject matter, this leader-and-advisors configuration can usually produce results superior to the results of a single capable leader acting without advice.
+In matters that require breadth of knowledge of the subject matter, this leader-and-advisers configuration can usually produce results superior to the results of a single capable leader acting without advice.
 This happens because the breadth of knowledge and experience of the advisory team can usually exceed that of any individual.
 I call this leader-and-advisers configuration an open capability inversion.
 Open capability inversions are common in organizations; they can be very effective.

 Problems become truly In capability inversions, those who